Quotes from Church Fathers on Scripture

 On the nature of Scripture:

-Introductory remarks by Alisa Childers in Another Gospel (80): “Clement was a first-century believer who became the leader of the church in Rome.
+Introductory remarks by Alisa Childers in her book, Another Gospel?
+(80): “Clement was a first-century believer who became the leader of the church in Rome.
 Tertullian, one of our church fathers, wrote that Clement knew the apostles personally.
 Clement believed that Christians should obey the Scriptures because they are the words of God:

 “Let us act according to that which is written (for the Holy Spirit saith, ‘Let not the wise many glory in his wisdom’)...Look carefully into the scriptures, which are the true utterances of the Holy Spirit.”
 (Clement, “The First Epistle of Clement to the Corinthians, XIII, XLV,” in The Church Fathers, loc.
 175211 and 175514-15, Kindle.)